zushicat/cologne-trees-REST-API/cologne-treemap-api/README.md

 - Useful Extensions: Python, REST Client
 - If you want to use REST Client for easy http request (recommended):
     - Create file with extension .http (i.e. test_request.http)
-    - Copy request text from below into file
+    - Copy request text from above into file
     - "Send Request" will appear in file: click to request (tab with response will open)